Updated on 9/7/2022

 How to Get Started with CBT

 Getting started with one of the CBT techniques we’ve discussed here is simple.
+If you or a loved one has experienced negative feelings, phobia, abuse, or depression, the first step is to talk to your healthcare provider.
 The first step is talking to your healthcare provider.
 You may want to reach out to your insurance company to see what type of coverage you have.
 Your primary doctor can refer you to a licensed therapist who offers CBT therapy, and your insurance company can explain the coverage you have and what your cost should be to seek treatment.
 Once you have this information, you’ll be able to find a CBT solution that works the best for your needs and goals.

 - Introduction to CBT.
 Beck Institute. https://beckinstitute.org/about/intro-to-cbt/.
 Published 2021.
 Accessed August 15, 2021.